 What amount of emergency cash reserve makes sense for your family?
 You may want to aim for three months or more of expenses unless you have a high income and no debt.
 In that case, six months is a reasonable goal.

-To figure out how much your monthly expenses are, simply add up all the things you pay for and NEED each month.
+To determine your monthly expenses, add everything you pay for and NEED each month.

-This means home, car, insurance, electricity, food, heat, for example.
+This means home, car, insurance, electricity, food, and heat.
 The things not included would be cable, entertainment streaming services, eating out, and other activities based on fun.

 What types of things are considered emergencies?

 Cars need repairs.
 Kids get sick.
 Unexpected bills come up.
-Emergencies are occurrences that you can’t predict but could happen to anyone at any time.
+Emergencies are occurrences you can’t predict but could happen to anyone any time.

-Having an emergency fund gives you the financial safety to handle emergencies without taking out a loan or going into debt.
-You should have a separate account in case of emergencies and not use money meant for other things like an emergency fund to purchase fun or entertainment.
+An emergency fund gives you the financial safety to handle emergencies without taking out a loan or going into debt.
+You should have a separate account in case of emergencies and not use money for other things like an emergency fund to purchase fun or entertainment.

-Not saving ahead of time means you might be forced to take out a loan for emergencies, which can lead to debt.
+Not saving ahead of time means you might be forced to take out a loan for emergencies if you have an unexpected expense, which can lead to debt.

 How can you build an emergency fund?

 Look for ways to cut spending so you have more money each month.
 Consider downsizing your living space or eliminating cable television.
-Or, increase the amount of money that comes into your bank account by working a side-hustle or increasing income from your job.
+Or, increase the amount of money in your bank account by working a side hustle or increasing income from your job.

 Paying Off Debts for Debt Freedom

-If you have credit card debt, it may be a great idea to use extra money to pay off that debt as quickly as possible.
-This can save you hundreds or thousands of dollars in interest charges and help you break the cycle of credit-card dependence.
+If you have credit card debt or other high-interest debt, it may be a great idea to use extra money to pay off that debt as quickly as possible.
+This can save you hundreds or thousands of dollars in interest charges and help you break the cycle of credit card dependence.

 Being debt-free means no more minimum payments or late fees from credit cards.
-Not having those debts also takes a huge load off your mind.
+Not having those debts also takes a massive load off your mind.

 It also means you have zero loans for things like cars, campers, furniture, or appliances, personal loans to institutions and family members, and a nice big one….student loan debt.